This is how we work - efficient QA processes for digital excellence Learn more

 Yes, if you already offer products or services, you must ensure that they comply with accessibility requirements.

-Are there any exceptions to the Barrierefreiheitsstärkungsgesetz?
+Are there any exceptions to the accessibility reinforcement act (BFSG)?

 Micro-enterprises (fewer than 10 employees and a maximum annual turnover of EUR 2 million) are exempt from the new accessibility regulations if they only offer services.
 However, they are not considered exempt if they offer digital products and services or financial transactions.